Many – if not most – parents read to their young children as a matter

 (Better Late than Early) to be damaging.
 With reading aloud, there

-is no pressure on your child, yet she is exposed to books in anticipation
+is no pressure on your child, yet they are exposed to books in anticipation

-of when she is ready to begin reading.
+of when they are ready to begin reading.

 2. Reading Aloud Saves Young Children’s Eyesight.
 The